 Where do our residents go after graduation?

 Surgical Training / Practice Facilities

 Residents routinely record their surgeries on the Apple computers stationed in all of the OR facilities.
 The iMovie program is used to record and edit video for "real time" review in the OR or for subsequent self-study or conference presentations.
-The residents are provided with an external hard drive to facilitate transfer and storage of surgical data.
 The residents can practice surgical skills in the VA wet lab where a surgical microscope as well as phaco-emulsification / vitrectomy machines are dedicated for resident practice.

 Residency Oral Board Examination